Can You Buy a Home in NYC Without a Credit Check?

 Read more: What is a Sponsor in New York Real Estate?

-Another name for sponsor is the developer.
+Another name for a sponsor is the developer.

-Unlike apartments on the traditional market, sponsor-owned units can provide more flexibility for the self-employed, people who lead a debt-free lifestyle (and, as a result, don’t have any credit cards, loans, and perhaps no credit score); and anyone else without a robust credit profile or stellar financials.
+Unlike apartments on the traditional market, sponsor-owned units can provide more flexibility for the self-employed, people who lead a debt-free lifestyle (and, as a result, don't have any credit cards, loans, and perhaps no credit score), and anyone else without a robust credit profile or stellar financials.

 The other way to avoid a credit check is to pay for a home fully in cash.